Tangerinez/MasterMind-Challenge/README.md

         - Possibly have like 6 numbers for Easy, 8 for Medium, and 10 for Hard?
      - Timer for specific game modes (Hard mode)
      - Improve hint generator to dynamically generate more hints
+     - Fix/improve the async nature of the ajax call that we're making to Random.org's api.
+        - Currently, it takes 1-2 seconds for the api call to be made.
+Because of this, the answer for each round is also delayed from being set into state for 1-2 seconds.
+If a player were to click on a button within the first 1-2 seconds of opening the application, there is no guarantee that the clue that they receive from the computer will be representative of a random 4-digit sequence.
+Instead, it might be based off of an empty state, which in this case is [].
 - Scalability:
     - State Management: Currently, the ```GamePage``` component is managing over 10 states.
 This means that information from these states in the form of props is being passed down to multiple child components, sometimes 3-4 layers deep.
 Although the application is not huge right now, if I wanted to add a lot more features and create more dynamic components, I would need a better way to manage and keep track of state.
 I'd want to use a state management container such as ```redux``` to manage the mutable data in my application, and ```redux-thunk``` or ```redux-saga``` to handle asynchronous actions.
     - Data Storage: Some of my future implementation ideas involve keep track of a user's wins and losses, high scores table, etc. To handle all of this data regarding user information, for a smaller scale application I would use something like Firebase.
 For a larger scale application, I would use a database service such as MongoDB, which I could then manage across AWS.